 What is a Machine-learning system? (or Self-learning system)

 Machine learning systems examine large amounts of past data and make decisions based on their learning from the data.
 For instance, in the loan application example above, a machine learning system can see that a loan applicant whose age is <=50 and income >=$60000 can be approved based on the vast number of applicant data from the past.

-The important point to note here is no one needs to tell the information above to the Machine Learning based system as the software can make this logical deduction on its own by simply analyzing the data and looking for correlations.
+The important point to note here is that no one needs to tell the information above to the Machine Learning-based system.
+The software can make this logical deduction on its own by simply analyzing the data and looking for correlations.

 In short, a machine learning system learns by itself from patterns within the data fed to it, while rule-based systems use rigid “If-else” rules that have to be hand-crafted.

 Machine learning systems are great for problems where it’s hard to write rules or come up with algorithms.
 Let’s take a look at a few of the advantages and disadvantages of machine learning systems.

 Machine learning systems can learn from past data and adapt to new situations by themselves, whereas rule-based systems require human intervention for any changes.

 Machine learning is excellent at finding patterns in data, but it can also find patterns that don’t exist.
 This is a big problem for businesses that rely on machine learning to identify fraudulent transactions or suspicious activities.
 Such detection rates are not accurate enough for the models to be used in production.

 3. Performing better with less human interaction than rule-based systems: